tgstoecker/MuWU/tests/MuWU_test_germinal_Mutator/README.md

 Tests include all input files.
 Options are already pre-selected for *Mutator* TE and this particular test dataset.

 To run enter:
 `snakemake --use-conda --cores xx`
 `snakemake --use-conda --cores xx --conda-prefix conda_envs` (when using the singularity container)

 This test dataset simulates a run using the GRID method which also identifies the subset of heritable germinal insertions.

 Note that this particular test will build a bowtie2 index for the complete maize v4 reference genome.
 A complete run takes ~30 min on an AMD EPYC 7662 with 48 cores.

 Exemplary output from `results/insertions_table_final/germinal_identified_insertions_annotated.csv`:

+`stock` information refers to the intersection in the grid matrix and thus the F2 family (in the *BonnMu* project) in which the germinal insertion/mutation can be uniquely found.

 ```
 "GeneID","Chr","Start","End","Sample","InsertionStart","InsertionEnd","StartReads","EndReads","Gene_length","stock"